* Demographic group segmentation not available for this indicator

 There are two general ways to measure how well students are continuing through their postsecondary education: Persistence and Retention.
 There are well-documented differences in student persistence and retention by:

 Students who enter college at ages 20 or younger consistently have higher persistence rates than students who enter at older ages.
-First-year persistence rates increased for all ages between 2022 and 2023, 83% of students who entered college at ages 20 and younger continued to a second year of college (the largest increase of all age-groups with a 4 percentage point increase), compared to 42% of students who entered between ages 21 and 24, and 49% of students who entered college at ages 25 or older.
+First-year persistence rates increased for all ages between 2023 and 2024, 86% of students who entered college at ages 20 and younger continued to a second year of college (the largest increase of all age-groups with a four percentage point increase), compared to 41% of students who entered between ages 21 and 24, and 52% of students who entered college at ages 25 or older.

 The data for first-year persistence by state was downloaded from the National Student Clearinghouse (NSC) Research Center.